 5.1 Limitation of the Study and Suggestion for Future Research

 The research is conducted on the employees and the managers of SMEs in the North West Region, Cameroon with the main purpose of examining the role of work flexibility in relation to the level of commitment The sample is considered to be small (150).
-Therefore the findings of this research may not be applied across all SMEs operating in Cameroon.
-This is so because it is still necessary to take into account other criteria or other elements.
+Therefore, the findings of this research may not be applied across all SMEs operating in Cameroon.
+This is so because it is still necessary to consider other criteria or other elements.
 Al Though our results are proven to be stable, it is still important to be cautious concerning the exceptionally high calculated R Square value 0.999.
 It might be beneficial to look into other variables and whether there is multicollinearity between these substantial variables in order to explain this rather powerful positive relationship.
 In our case, the mediating or moderating variables we chose appear to provide insights into how work flexibility affects employee commitment during sociopolitical crises; however, there are other variables that may prove fruitful for future research.

 5.2 Recommendation

 It is also apparent that flexibility at work during crisis can make big production of enterprise.
-The management should also try in some ways to foster the feelings of organizational collectivism among the employees and this will in a ways improve their level of flexibility as well as employees commitment.
+The management should also try in some ways to foster the feelings of organizational collectivism among the employees and this will in a way improve their level of flexibility as well as employee’s commitment.
 Consequently, the employees of SMEs sector of Cameroon are advised to engage in continuous training which enables them to make recommendation on continuously changing tough business environment.
 The employees should also contribute towards effort towards creating a culture of confidence and submissiveness in order to allow the management of this sector factor in their needs in the running of the enterprise.

 References